12 Days of Christmas

 The timing of the 12 days also varies.
 Eastern Orthodox Churches use a different religious calendar (the Julian calendar as opposed to the Gregorian calendar used by Western churches), so their 12 days of Christmas start on January 7 and runs through the Epiphany on January 19.
 And while Catholics celebrate the Epiphany as a single day, some Protestant churches celebrate it until Ash Wednesday, leading into the season of Lent and Easter.

 Gift-giving customs also differ in some cultures.
 In Latin America, Christians hand out presents on January 6, which they celebrate as Three Kings Day, instead of December 25.
 And other cultures give gifts all 12 days.
-Don’t miss these 14 Christmas traditions from around the world.

 The 12 days also honour a different feast or saint, before culminating in Twelfth Night, according to U.S. Catholic.
 They are: